 - Listen to podcasts/watch videos of industry leaders

-- Engaging in discussion social network forums, online groups or private forums
+- Engage in discussion social network forums, online groups or private forums

 Pricing with an eye on increasing revenue is always tempting, but you need to understand your market, what people are willing to pay and how much each sale is costing you.
 Not just in wholesale prices, but time, staff, marketing etc.

 Following on from the point above.
 Listen to your audience and deeply understand their needs.
-Successful businesses especially SMEs - need loyal customers who don't just add to your bottom line.
+Successful businesses, especially SMEs, need loyal customers who don't just add to the bottom line.
 They're ambassadors and influencers for your brand.

 How responsive you are to their needs and how valuable you make them feel should be reflected in your products and service.
 Constantly, take feedback from your clients to pre-empt any issues or changes in sentiment.